Chapter 4: Introduction

 Ragtime

 Another popular musical genre around the turn of the twentieth century was ragtime.
 Unlike Tin Pan Alley songs, ragtime was primarily an instrumental genre, typically performed on solo piano.
 It earned its name from the "ragged" nature of its melodies, so called because they featured syncopation, the deliberate displacement of rhythmic accents onto weak beats or offbeats.
-This technique created a sense of rhythmic tension and unpredictability that was exciting and fresh to early 20th-century listeners.
+Syncopation created a sense of rhythmic tension and unpredictability that was exciting and fresh to early 20th-century listeners.
 The syncopated right-hand melody was layered over a steady, march-like rhythm in the left hand in a 2/4 meter, often alternating between bass notes and chords.
 The contrast between the rhythmically steady left hand and the syncopated, or “ragged,” right hand gave ragtime its signature sound.

 Ragtime thus represents a hybrid musical form, combining European march structures, American sheet music traditions, and African American rhythmic and improvisational practices.
 Ragtime compositions often used the same song form as military marches, particularly those popularized by John Philip Sousa.
 At the same time, ragtime’s rhythmic complexity and emphasis on syncopation point forward to later developments in American music, particularly jazz, which would emerge in the early twentieth century from many of the same cultural and musical currents.